Ginger Pork Stir-Fry

 - Hot cooked rice

-- In a small bowl, combine the cornstarch, orange juice, soy sauce, garlic and ginger until smooth; set aside.
+- In a small bowl, combine cornstarch, orange juice, soy sauce, garlic and ginger until smooth; set aside.